Yopony/yopony/README.md

-WayCoin is a PoS-based cryptocurrency.
+YoPony is a PoS X11 cryptocurrency.